alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 There are no MPs in the run-up to a general election.
 Shortly after an election is called, Parliament comes to an end.
-The formal term is ["dissolution"][dissolved] -- every seat in the House of Commons becomes vacant and there's no more Parliamentary business until the election.
+The formal term is ["dissolution"][dissolved] -- every seat in the House of Commons becomes vacant and there's no more Parliamentary business until after the election.
 There are no Members of Parliament, because there is no Parliament for them to be part of.

 This year, Parliament was dissolved on May 30th.